It’s time to make some hard decisions about what is going with you when you move to Australia.

 Even if you decide to get insurance for your shipment, things that cannot be replaced will be gone for good if something happens.

-I’m sure everything will be fine, but I’m a worst-case scenario type of person and would just rather have the peace of mind knowing that they’re safe in my carry on.
+I’m sure everything will be fine, but I’m a worst-case scenario type of person, as you may have guessed, and would just rather have the peace of mind knowing that they’re safe.

 Pack a box of things to get you through until your shipment arrives and send it to yourself in Australia.